The place and role of a safety plan

 - predecessor senior ministers or other members of church staff.

 All sources need to be carefully checked.
 No action should be based on rumour or innuendo.
-Inevitably, checking will ultimately require communication with the POI concerned.
-The Professional Standards Unit (PSU) has a database which contains information on many POIs.
+Inevitably, checking will ultimately require communication with the POC concerned.
+The Professional Standards Unit (PSU) has a database which contains information on many POCs.
 Upon enquiry being made by a parish and subject to the appropriate exercise of confidentiality and transparency, this information can be given to the parish.
-The POI will be informed that this information has been provided.
+The POC will be informed that this information has been provided.

 b.
 BE PROACTIVE – Authority for dealing with cases where a risk is identified